+Additional EDA on the factor variables is performed to determine if any other interesting relationships are present in the experimental results.
 Figures 7 and 8 display how sex relates to ratings and whether these ratings differ by rubric category (Appendix, section 7.B.4).
-While the distribution of ratings is roughly identical by sex, there are some differences in ratings by sex when disaggregating the results across each rubric category.
+While the distribution of ratings is roughly identical by sex, there are some slight differences in ratings by sex when disaggregating the results across each rubric category.
 The most noteworthy difference is in the Select Method rubric category, where many more female students received ratings of 2 than males, and males receive more ratings of 3 than females despite having fewer observations in the data set.
-This is also confirmed in Table 10 (Appendix, section 7.B.4), as the average score for males in this category is 2.15 compared to 1.98 for females.
+This is also confirmed in Table 10 (Appendix, section 7.B.4), as the average score for males in this category is 2.15 compared to only 1.98 for females.
 Similar relationships are present in the subset of the data where all raters reviewed the same artifacts, as illustrated in Figures 9 and 10 (Appendix, section 7.B.4).
-The similarity in the distribution of ratings when disaggregated by sex or by sex and rubric may explain why it was not selected in the final model as either a fixed or random effect.
+The similarity in the distribution of ratings when disaggregated by sex and by sex and rubric may explain why it was not selected in the final model to have a statistically significant relationship with ratings.